akilbekov/blog/src/pages/articles/2018-08-20---Learning-splunk/index.md

 ### Docs

 I've started using Splunk half a year ago.
 So far, got Splunk Admin and few other partner accreditation, like Sales Engineer 1.
-I think the best place to learn Splunk is official [documentation](http://docs.splunk.com/Documentation).
+Currently I'm preparing for Splunk Architect Exam/Lab.
+For me the best place to learn Splunk, is official [documentation](http://docs.splunk.com/Documentation).

-It is good idea to look at Splunk [best practices doc](https://wiki.splunk.com/Deploy:More_best_practices_and_processes), because sometimes admins develop their own "best practices" and can it can be suboptimal.
+It is a good idea to check Splunk's [best practices doc](https://wiki.splunk.com/Deploy:More_best_practices_and_processes), because sometimes admins develop their own "best practices" and that can be suboptimal.

 ### Answers